 A great plugin if you’re looking for a compressor that adds flavor to your project.
 The lack of precise attack/release settings can be confusing, making you trust your ears and experience to achieve pleasing compression.
 You can take some time to comprehend this plugin fully, but once you do, it opens up several sonic possibilities.

-5. IK Multimedia T-Racks One
+5. IK Multimedia T-Racks One (Simple, But Effective)

 T-Racks One, by IK Multimedia, is an all-in-one mastering solution with straightforward controls.